DavidColds/geazy1/README.md

 The website's goal is to target the audience in the easiest mode possible.
 The dark colours theme makes it even more modern and sleek.

-User story.
+# User story
-Because I expect as a costumer I want this app/webpage to be stable.
+# Because I expect as a costumer I want this app/webpage to be stable.
-As a frequent shopper and rap music listener, I want to purchase and listen to music without hassle.
+# As a frequent shopper and rap music listener, I want to purchase and listen to music without hassle.

-## Features
+# Features

-# Existing Features
+## Existing Features

 - This site uses the 'smooth scrolling' effect.
 - The navbar changes color when the user scrolls down so it can be much easier to see what it clicks.
 On mobile, the navigation background turns black and spacing between text